m1guelpf/dapp-starter/README.md

 -   [Tailwind CSS Documentation](https://tailwindcss.com/docs/) - learn about Tailwind, and browse through the included classes.
 -   [Ethers Documentation](https://docs.ethers.io/v5/) - learn about Ethers features and API.
 -   [wagmi Documentation](https://wagmi.sh/) - learn about wagmi features and API.
--   [RainbowKit Documentation](https://www.rainbowkit.com/docs/introduction) - learn about RainbowKit's features and API.
+-   [ConnectKit Documentation](https://docs.family.co/connectkit) - learn about ConnectKit's features and API.

 ## Deployment

-The easiest way to deploy your Next.js app is to use [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js), from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use [Vercel](https://vercel.com/new?utm_medium=m1guelpf-dapp-template&filter=next.js), from the creators of Next.js.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.